-- salaries and on-costs for personnel directly employed for the project activities.
-Australian Government funds awarded (or contracted) to researchers employed by partners, or to the partners themselves, for specific projects cannot be claimed as eligible expenditure.
-You must use the labour calculations outlined in appendix B. Staff in-kind contributions are not to be claimed as eligible labour cash expenditure. - facilities, equipment and services provided by a partner to the project from its own resources.
+In-kind contributions may include facilities, equipment and services provided by a partner to the project from its own resources.
 We do not prescribe a specific formula to determine the value of these contributions.
 You need to determine the value of these contributions.
 They must be realistic, justifiable and valued proportionally to their use on the project.
-For example you should calculate the in-kind contribution of a capital item by the running costs and the depreciation of the item.
+For example, you should calculate the in-kind contribution of a capital item by the running costs and the depreciation of the item.